go-outside-labs/web3-toolkit-go/go_tldr.md

 fmt.Println(<-messages)
 ```

-* You can use channels to synchronize execution accross goroutines (or ou can use `Waitgroups`).
+* You can use channels to synchronize execution across goroutines (or ou can use `Waitgroups`).

 ```
 func worker(done chan bool) {